Sly-Panda/Star-Sonata-Team-Bot/README.md

 * **Feature Requests & Suggestions:** If you have ideas for new features or improvements, please open an issue on GitHub and describe your suggestion in detail.

 * **Bug Reports:** If you encounter any bugs or issues, please open an issue on GitHub and provide as much information as possible to help us reproduce and fix the problem.
 Include steps to reproduce the issue, your operating system and version, and any relevant error messages.

-Thank you for helping make this project better!

 ## License